wp-plugins/schedulista-shortcode/readme.txt

 Version: 2.0
 License: GPL

+Let your clients schedule appointments online anywhere, anytime, from any device.

+== Description ==

 Schedulista is the simplest way to get your appointment calendar online.
 [>> Learn more about Schedulista](http://www.schedulista.com?utm_source=wordpress-plugin&utm_medium=link&utm_content=learn_more)